-9.1 Liveability promises will help to increase recycling, reduce the use of landfill, and promote the responsible disposal of waste.
+9.1 It is a priority of the Liveability Strategy to make Croydon the Cleanest and Greenest borough in London.
+Liveability promises will help to increase recycling, reduce the use of landfill, and promote the responsible disposal of waste.
 Promises relating to transport encourage and support sustainable travel options, such as walking, cycling and public transport.